LorenzoZam/microglia-sholl-pipeline_v2/README.md

 These images are demonstration inputs, not an independent validation benchmark.

-## Author contribution

-Lorenzo Zammariello designed and implemented the MicroSholl workflow, including the adaptive patch-wise decision logic, denoising-review workflow, Streamlit interface, desktop analysis integration, statistical post-processing, testing, documentation, reproducibility infrastructure, and deployment.

-This statement does not claim authorship of the established algorithms and third-party libraries integrated by the project, or independent external validation of the resulting measurements.

 ## Core method references

 - Sholl, D. A. (1953).
 Dendritic organization in the neurons of the visual and